 After I graduated and returned from school and started teaching at The Davis Academy.
 It was there that I began to see the potential of what we had created with Amy’s Holiday Party.
 There were so many teens looking for meaningful and direct outreach opportunities, and so many communities in need looking for our services.

-So building on the success of the party, we founded Creating Connected Communities in 2010, with a mission of providing life-enhancing programs for children in need by empowering Jewish teens to become engaged community leaders.
+So building on the success of the party, we founded Creating Connected Communities in 2010.

 With my education background and passion for empowering young people to realize their dreams, I started writing a curriculum for a Leadership Development Program that would teach other Jewish teens what I had learned over the years.
 And specifically, that you don’t have to be a certain age or have a certain level of experience to make an impact.
 You don’t even need that much money to get started.
 All you have to do is be passionate, hardworking, and care.